Skip to main content

 Webhook outcomes

-The webhook Module provides status information about message delivery:
+The Webhook module provides status information about message delivery:

-• sent: The webhook message was successfully delivered to the specified URL.
+SentThe webhook message was successfully sent to the specified URL.

-• error: There was an error sending the webhook message.
-For example, network failure, invalid URL, or server unavailable.
+ErrorThere was an error sending the webhook message.
+Common causes include network failure, invalid URL, timeout exceeded, or server unavailable.

 Like any other module, Webhook modules can be configured.
 For more information about module configuration, refer to How to configure module outcomes in GO.